PlaydateSquad/pd-achievements/README.md

     author = "You, Inc",
     description = "The next (r)evolution in cranking technology.", -- This field determines the root folder that achievement icons are stored in.
 Defaults to "AchievementImages/".
-    -- All images in this folder will be copied to /Shared/ for other apps to use. imagePath = "icons/",
     -- Optionally, these two fields define default icons for achievements. defaultIcon = "icon_default",
     defaultIconLocked = "icon_locked_default",